mnpw/minigrep-rs/README.md

 A less jacked version of [`grep`](https://en.wikipedia.org/wiki/Grep) written in Rust!
 Follows [chapter 10](https://doc.rust-lang.org/stable/book/ch12-00-an-io-project.html) of The Rust Book.

 ## Notes
-- Guideline for splitting the separate concerns of a binary program when `main` starts getting large:
+- Guideline for splitting the separate concerns (see more [here](https://youtu.be/6sNmJtoKDCo?t=1121)) of a binary program when `main` starts getting large:
-    - Split your program into a `main.rs` and a `lib.rs` and move your program’s logic to `lib.rs`.
+    - Split your program into a _main.rs_ and a _lib.rs_ and move your program’s logic to _lib.rs_.
-    - As long as your command line parsing logic is small, it can remain in `main.rs`.
+    - As long as your command line parsing logic is small, it can remain in _main.rs_.
-    - When the command line parsing logic starts getting complicated, extract it from `main.rs` and move it to `lib.rs`.
+    - When the command line parsing logic starts getting complicated, extract it from _main.rs_ and move it to _lib.rs_.

-Because you can’t test the main function directly, this structure lets you test all of your program’s logic by moving it into functions in lib.rs

--  Call to `panic!` is more appropriate for a programming problem than a usage problem
+- Call to `panic!` is more appropriate for a programming problem than a usage problem.